 Twigs are stout, hairless, orangish-brown with many short spurs.

 Leaves: The new needle growth begins in early spring, forming, after the first year, as tight spirals of 10 to 20 needles from dark red buds, on short spur branches.
 First year leader twigs will have single needles arranged alternately.
 Needles are 3/4-1 inch long and 1/32 inch wide, very soft and appearing flat but actually 3-angled being slightly rounded on one side.
 A resin canal is visible as a lighter color linear band in the needle.
 The needles turn gold in the Autumn and by spring are usually dropped or blown away by winter winds.

 Flowers: Tamarack is monoecious, that is, it has separate male and female flowers.
-Male flowers yellowish and are rounded at first, appearing near the branch tips.
-Female flowers are initially rose-pink and then turning brown into egg-shaped, upright cones that are small, 1/2 - 3/4, inch with very short and usually curved stalks, and falling in the second year.
+Male flowers are yellowish and are rounded at first, appearing near the branch tips.
+Female flowers are initially rose-pink and then turning brown into egg-shaped, upright cones that are small, 1/2 - 3/4 inch long, with very short and usually curved stalks; they fall off in the second year.

 Seed: Cones contain paired brown long-winged seeds that are usually wind dispersed before the cone falls from the tree.
 Seeds are only viable for one year.
 Cone production only begins around 15 years of age, but in dense groups of trees, not till 40 or 50 years of age.

 Habitat: Tamarack is found in wet to moist poorly drained soils in cold climates.
 It is not tolerant of shade and is often the first tree to colonize an open moist area.
 The root system is very shallow, but broader than the crown, but still makes the tree susceptible to blow-down.
 Older trees are subject to infestation and defoliation by the Larch sawfly (Pristiphora erichsonii) and by the Larch casebearer moth (Coleophora laricella).